Home » Qualifications Explained

 You can use your Entry Level qualification to help you progress to a Level 1 qualification, other training routes or into the workplace.

-Mathematics and English are vital qualifications which many employers require for you to secure employment; gain promotion or they are also vital if you want to start university-level study.
+These can be vital qualifications which many employers require for you to secure employment; gain promotion and Maths and English vital if you want to start university-level study.

-At Burnley College Sixth Form we offer support to help you achieve the grades you need in these important subjects to progress and to overcome any learning barriers you may have faced previously.
+We offer support to help you achieve the grades you need in these key subjects to progress and to overcome any learning barriers you may have faced previously.

 Your study programme – either GCSE or Functional Skills – will be determined on your current qualification level.
 Functional Skills study prepares learners for life and work while creating a stepping stone for further study: it takes a real-life approach to learning, with problem-solving questions, activities and scenarios.

-Apprenticeships allow you to combine work and study through on-the-job training with an employer and learning in College in a classroom, workshop or laboratory setting.
+Apprenticeships allow you to combine work and study through on-the-job training with an employer and College training.

 Intermediate Apprenticeship (Level 2)

-At least 2 GCSEs at Grade 5 or above, including Mathematics and English.
+At least 2 GCSEs at Grade 5 or above, including Maths and English.

 Advanced Apprenticeship (Level 3)